 Last Reported Results and Surprise History

-Over the last four quarters, Halliburton surpassed consensus EPS estimates three times.
+The company beat consensus EPS estimates in each of the trailing four quarters.
 The company topped consensus revenue estimates each time over this period.

 Without considering a stock's valuation, no investment decision can be efficient.
 In predicting a stock's future price performance, it's crucial to determine whether its current price correctly reflects the intrinsic value of the underlying business and the company's growth prospects.